imagej/imagej.github.io/_pages/plugins/limeseg.md

 ![](/media/plugins/dub-scaled0.5xy-tp19.png)

-LimeSeg can be used with simple commands provided by the plugin (under {% include bc path="Plugins|LimeSeg" %} in ImageJ menu), or on a more advanced manner with scripting capabilities of ImageJ (macro commands of ImageJ1 or preferentially with [groovy scripts](/scripting/groovy)).
+LimeSeg can be used with simple commands provided by the plugin (under {% include bc path="Plugins|LimeSeg" %} in ImageJ menu), or on a more advanced manner with scripting capabilities of ImageJ (macro commands of ImageJ 1.x or preferentially with [groovy scripts](/scripting/groovy)).

 # Commands : basic usage